MBTiles Architecture & Limits

 Validation & Metadata Injection

 Post-generation validation prevents silent corruption and client-side rendering failures.
-A minimal validation routine should verify schema integrity, check for orphaned metadata keys, and confirm coordinate bounds alignment:
+A minimal validation routine should verify schema integrity and required metadata keys:

 import sqlite3